Ex-broker pleads guilty in napkin-eating insider trading scheme

 Eydelman, who until recently lived in Colts Neck, New Jersey, was accused of trading for himself, family and customers on tips about mergers and other corporate transactions stolen from Simpson Thacher & Bartlett, a major New York law firm.

-"He has accepted responsibility for what he did, and is ready to make amends," Eydelman's lawyer Walter Timpone said in a phone interview.

-According to prosecutors, the $5.6 million, five-year insider trading scheme also involved Frank Tamayo, a Brooklyn, New York mortgage broker, and Steven Metro, a former Simpson Thacher managing clerk, who were also criminally charged.
+Frank Tamayo, a Brooklyn, New York mortgage broker, and Steven Metro, a former Simpson Thacher managing clerk, were also charged over the alleged $5.6 million, five-year scheme.

 Prosecutors said Metro, of Katonah, New York, would go to Manhattan bars or coffee shops to give Tamayo tips about Simpson Thacher clients.